davidclin/gcp-alibaba-vpn/site-to-site.md

 ### GCP-compatible settings for IPSec and IKE

-Configuring the vendor side of the VPN network requires you to use IPsec and IKE settings that are compatible with the GCP side of the network.
-The following table is informational only and lists settings about values that are compatible with GCP VPN.
+Configuring the Alibaba Cloud side of the VPN network requires you to use IPsec and IKE settings that are compatible with the GCP side of the network.

+By default, the Alibaba Cloud VPN Gateway IKE proposal and policy automatically work with GCP VPN defaults so there is nothing you need to do.

+The following GCP VPN table and Alibaba Cloud VPN values provided below are *informational only*.

+**GCP VPN Table**
 <table>
 <thead>
 <tr>